Explainer: AI act

 Before high-risk AI systems are deployed in the public sector, a fundamental rights impact assessment needs to be conducted.
 The purpose of such an assessment is to identify the risks that a given AI system’s use may entail and to fathom whether they are acceptable under fundamental rights law.
 The systems should not be deployed if the risks are not acceptable or mitigating them is not possible.
 The law does not include a provision to mitigate the risks deployers identified in impact assessments.
 The assessments' effectiveness is questionable if only the risk identification is mandatory but not the mitigation.

-Fines that would need to be paid in case of non-compliance with the Act are €35 million or 7% of the offending company’s global annual turnover (whichever amount is higher) for violations of banned AI applications, €15 million or 3% for violations of the AI Act’s obligations, and €7,5 million or 1,5% for the supply of incorrect information.
+Fines that would need to be paid in case of non-compliance with the Act are up to 35 million Euro or 7 percent of the offending company’s global annual turnover (whichever amount is higher) for violations of banned AI applications, up to 15 million Euro or 3 percent for violations of the AI Act’s obligations, and up to 7,5 million Euro or 1 percent for the supply of incorrect information.
+Sanctions are also applicable for deployers.
+They can reduce the amount by cooperation with the authorities in limiting the harms that have been caused by an AI system.

 Insufficient protection: law enforcement and security

-In the area of law enforcement, the regulation partially bans the use of AI systems in public spaces if they can identify people based on their biometric data – such as face recognition.
+In the area of law enforcement, the regulation partially bans the use of AI systems in public spaces if they can identify people based on their biometric data – such as the so called face recognition.
 There are some basic safeguards against biometric identification in real-time.
 The bar set by the AI Act for allowing post remote biometric identification in public spaces (when the identification happens sometime after the recording) on the other hand is very low.
 The suspicion of any crime can justify such a system be used.

 Categorizing biometric data to deduce race, political believes, or sexual orientation is prohibited, while some forms of biometric categorization remain legal under the AI Act, gender categorization for example.
 Some prohibitions reflect power imbalances in place: Emotion recognition, for instance, is banned in employment and education but allowed for law enforcement and migration authorities, which could lead to such systems being used against marginalized people and communities.